 Sautéeing or roasting brings out the caramelized sweetness of this tropical fruit.

-For this recipe I allowed the plantain to reach its full ripeness.
-I chopped off the ends and slid my fingers under the almost black peel to remove it.
+I chopped off the ends and slid my fingers down the length of the plantain pulling back the almost black peel to remove it.

-I sliced the plantain into half-inch thick round slices, tossed them in a little coconut sugar and fried them until they were golden brown.
+I sliced the fruit into half-inch thick round slices, tossed them in a little coconut sugar and fried them in a heavy skillet until they were golden brown.

 Then I added a sweet mixture of water, apple juice and brown sugar to the hot skillet to create a syrup.